AspireOne/GemiTARS/README.md

 ## NOTE: THIS IS A CONCEPT OF THE ARCHITECTURE.
 THE IMPLEMENTATION AND FUNCTIONALITY MIGHT BE DIFFERENT OR CHANGE COMPLETELY.

+## NOTE2: ARDUINO IS CURRENTLY USED VIA A WIRED CABLE, INSTEAD OF ESP32 WIFI, AND WE WILL START WITH MIC ONLY.

 An advanced, conversational AI assistant inspired by TARS from _Interstellar_.
 This project uses a distributed architecture with a Raspberry Pi 5 for core processing and an ESP32-CAM as a remote sensor hub, enabling real-time, multimodal interactions with a powerful Large Language Model[^1].

 ## Table of Contents